-Nothing smells like Christmas more than a real Christmas tree, the scent, and freshness of a live Christmas tree adds that extra touch.
+Nothing says Christmas more than a real Christmas tree, the scent, and freshness of a live Christmas tree adds that extra touch.
 But are Christmas trees toxic to cats and what, if any, risks do they pose to our feline family?

-Fir, spruce, and pine are the most common type of Christmas trees, these three types consist of several different species.
+Fir, spruce, and pine are the most common type of Christmas trees, these three varieties are made up of several different species.